 She fell into the cold water and nearly died from hypothermia.

-Origin of HYPOTHERMIA
+Origin and Etymology of hypothermia

 First Known Use: circa 1886See Words from the same year

-Medical Definition of HYPOTHERMIA
+medical Definition of hypothermia